stevenMouret/local-openweathermap/README.md

 # Options

-- weatherType: string
+- weatherType: string<br>
-  A string that define the type of weather, daily or forecast over a maximum of 5 days.
+  A string that define the type of weather, daily or forecast over a maximum of 5 days.<br>
-  value: weather, forecast
+  value: weather, forecast<br>
   default: forecast

-- appid: string
+- appid: string<br>
   The OpenWeatherMap key

-- jsonPath: string
+- jsonPath: string<br>
   The path to a local json file

-- lang: string
+- lang: string<br>
-  OpenWeatherMap language option
+  OpenWeatherMap language option<br>
   default: en

-- cityId: integer
+- cityId: integer<br>
   The id of the city.
 Must be found directly in the url after à search on https://openweathermap.org

-- units: string
+- units: string<br>
   OpenWeatherMap units format of temperature.
-Fahrenheit = imperial, Celsius = metric, Kelvin = standard
+Fahrenheit = imperial, Celsius = metric, Kelvin = standard<br>
-  value: imperial, metric, standard
+  value: imperial, metric, standard<br>
   default: metric

-- icoPath: string
+- icoPath: string<br>
-  Path to the image folder, by default use OpenWeatherMap images.
+  Path to the image folder, by default use OpenWeatherMap images.<br>
   default: https://openweathermap.org/img/w/

-- icoFormat: string
+- icoFormat: string<br>
-  Format of the images
+  Format of the images<br>
   default: png

-- icoWidth: integer
+- icoWidth: integer<br>
-  Width attribute of the images
+  Width attribute of the images<br>
   default: 50

-- icoHeight: integer
+- icoHeight: integer<br>
-  Height attribute of the image
+  Height attribute of the image<br>
   default: 50

-- forecastDays: integer
+- forecastDays: integer<br>
-  In the case where you choose weatherType to forecast, indicates the number of days to be displayed
+  In the case where you choose weatherType to forecast, indicates the number of days to be displayed<br>
   default: 3